-The Substance Abuse Prevention and Treatment Block Grant (SABG) program provides funds to all 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, 6 Pacific jurisdictions, and 1 tribal entity to prevent and treat substance abuse.
+The Substance Use Prevention, Treatment, and Recovery Services Block Grant (SUBG) program provides funds to all 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, 6 Pacific jurisdictions, and 1 tribal entity to prevent and treat substance abuse.

 The Services Accountability Improvement System (SAIS) is a web-based data entry and reporting system that provides a data repository for Center for Substance Abuse and Treatment (CSAT) program performance measures for grantees and program officials/government project officers.

 The System for Award Management (SAM) is the official U.S. government system that aids in managing the federal awards process.
 Information must be updated every 12 months for an applicant's account to remain active.

 A sub-award is financial assistance in the form of money (or property in lieu of money) provided under an award by a grant recipient to an eligible sub-recipient.

 A sub-recipient is an entity that receives a sub-award from a grant recipient or another sub-recipient under an award of financial assistance.
 The sub-recipient is accountable to the grant recipient or other sub-recipient for the use of the federal funds provided by the sub-award.